adeelshafi79/Linux-for-Devops/README.md

 # Text Manipulation

-The sed command, short for "stream editor," is a powerful utility in Linux used for text manipulation.
+1- The sed command, short for "stream editor," is a powerful utility in Linux used for text manipulation.
 It can perform various operations on text files, such as search and replace, insertion and deletion of lines, and more.
 Here's a detailed explanation of how to use sed with examples:

-The basic syntax of the `free` command is:
+The basic syntax of the `sed` command is:

 ```bash
 sed [options] 'command' filename